Share Price:

 Our Targets

-• Eliminate unnecessary plastics used in transit packaging and maximise recycled content (with at least 50% of plastic to be made from fully recycled content) by FY 2029/30
+• Eliminate unnecessary plastics used in operational packaging and maximise recycled content (with at least 50% of plastic to be made from fully recycled content) by FY 2029/30.

 To learn more about our targets, visit our Annual Report.